NEAR-Edu/nearandfar/src/computer/README.md

 - you can add / remove the programs you want
 - you can add / delete files, media and other **digital assets**
 - you can replace your mouse, your hard drive, and your monitor
-- you can even toss your computer in a pond (make sure to take it back out though, we don’t want to be polluting ponds).
+- you can even toss your computer in a pond (make sure to remove it though.
+We don’t want to pollute any ponds).